darbata/journal/README.md

 ## Future features - and potential technical solutions
 - User can view the trends associated with their entries and emotions - SQL Queries.
-- User can view entries that are semantically and emotionally similar to a given entry - Vector Database + Vector Qeury (`pg_vector`).
+- User can view entries that are semantically and emotionally similar to a given entry - Vector Database + Vector Query (`pg_vector`).
 - User can dictate their entries - Frontend microphone access, transcription service in backend likely.